barrygee/Barry-Gee-Nandos-Coding-Challenge/README.md

 - The edges of the Plateau are automatically detected and the message 'Plateau edge reached' is logged out in the terminal if a manouver would take the Rover outside of that boundry.

 - The 'upper-right' coordinates of the plateau are dynamic.
-If larger or smaller values are provided witin the raw data string, then the boundry detection will automatically use those new values and warn if a manouver would take the Rover outside of that boundry.
+If larger or smaller values are provided within the raw data string, then the boundry detection will automatically use those new values and warn if a manouver would take the Rover outside of that boundry.